 Step 5: Finish Off the Face

-This is probably the toughest part of the drawing — do this and the rest is going to be easy.
+This is probably the toughest part of the drawing — do this, and the rest will be easy.

 Our scientist has a mustache and goatee, or small beard.

 - To draw these, just look at the shapes in this area of the drawing.
 There are a few curved lines and some crescent shapes.

 - Draw these lines for the mouth, mustache, and beard as shown.

 Step 6: Crazy Hair